-It’s important that pressure ulcers be kept clean, moist, and covered.
-This helps reduce the risk of infection and speeds up the healing process.
-To promote healing, clean pressure ulcers at each dressing change.
+It’s important that pressure injuries be kept clean, moist, and covered.
+This helps reduce the risk for infection and speeds up the healing process.
+To promote healing, clean pressure injuries at each dressing change.
 Take care to choose the most appropriate type of cleanser and dressing.

 Be aware that if dressings become dry, they may fuse with new cells, causing loss of new tissue when dressings are removed.
 Remove or change dressings before they dry out.